AT29/Fraktal-Ihos/README.md

 - 3D fractals
 - 64 or 128 bit floating point precision in shaders
 - machine learning algorithms to create nice visualisations

+## Support
+If you notice any bug or you have an idea for this project, feel free to contact me: antonitre29@gmail.com